 For international SaaS businesses selling outside certain jurisdictions, the situation gets even worse when it comes to filing tax returns.
 TaxJar only covers taxes in the US, Canada, Australia and the EU.

 If you're selling to customers outside of these locations, you'll have to find an alternative to TaxJar for your tax returns.
 Countries such as India, Russia and Australia have some of the highest penalties for incorrect tax filing – even prison. 👮

-In these countries - and many others - the seller takes responsibility for collecting the right sales tax, as well as for any tax liabilities.
+In these countries - and many others - the SaaS business takes responsibility for collecting the right sales tax, as well as for any tax liabilities.
 You'll need to make sure that you correctly import all the sales data into TaxJar, to produce accurate sales tax calculations.
 If you don't do this right, you’ll be liable for incorrect filings.